-Higher mercury levels in humans associated with increased risk for diabetesApril 8th, 2013 in Diabetes /
+Higher mercury levels in humans associated with increased risk for diabetesApril 8, 2013 in Medicine & Health / Diabetes

 A new study found that higher levels of mercury exposure in young adults increased their risks for type 2 diabetes later in life by 65 percent.
 The study, led by Indiana University School of Public Health-Bloomington epidemiologist Ka He, is the first to establish the link between mercury and diabetes in humans.